Comcast/mamba/README.md

 let parser = HLSParser()
 ```

 Parse your HLS manifest using the parser.
-Here's the callback version:
+Here's the asynchronous version:

 ```swift
 let myManifestData: Data = ... // source of HLS data